AlbertMietus/DocIdeas.hg/CCastle/3.Design/B.Workshop/short/pegen_parser.rst

    <https://en.wikipedia.org/wiki/Left_recursion>`__ (which is a recent development).
 That parser is also available as a
    package: `pegen <https://we-like-parsers.github.io/pegen/index.html>`__; but hardly documented.

-This blog is writen to remember some leassons learned when playing with it.
+This blog is written to remember some lessons learned when playing with it.
 And as kind of informal docs.

-.. seealso:: :ref:`QN_Arpeggio`
+.. seealso:: :ref:`QN_Arpeggio` is another candidate package for the PEG parser in the initial :ref:`Castle-WorkshopTools`

 Build-In Lexer
 ==============

-Pegen is specially writen for Python and use a specialized lexer; unlike most PEG-parser that uses PEG for lexing too.
+Pegen is specially written for Python and uses a specialised lexer; unlike most PEG-parser that uses PEG for lexing too.
 Pegen uses the `tokenizer <https://docs.python.org/3/library/tokenize.html>`__ that is part of Python.
 This comes with some restrictions.

-This lexer -or tokenize(r) as python calls it-- is used **both** to read the grammar (the peg-file), *and* to read the source-files that are parser by the generated parser.
+This lexer -or tokenize(r) as python calls it-- is used **both** to read the grammar (the PEG file) *and* to read the source-files that are parsed by the generated parser.

 .. hint::

-   These restrictions applies when we use pegen as modele: ``pyton -m pegen ...``; that calls `simple_parser_main()`.
+   These restrictions apply when we use pegen as module: ``pyton -m pegen ...``; that calls `simple_parser_main()`.
    |BR|
    But also when we use the parser-class in own code --so, when importing pegen ``from pegen.parser Parser ...``-- it is restricted.
 Then is a bit more possible, as we can configure another (self made) lexer.
 The interface is quite narrow